DavidJilg/DALG/README.md

 # DALG
 DALG: The Data Aware Event Log Generator is a tool that can generate event logs that conform to the control-flow and the data perspective of a Data Petri net.
-It was developed by David Jilg as part of his master thesis "Generating Synthetic Procedural Multi-Perspective Electronic Healthcare Treatment Cases" which is provided as part of the documentation.
+It was developed by David Jilg as part of his master thesis "Generating Synthetic Procedural Multi-Perspective Electronic Healthcare Treatment Cases" which will be provided as part of the documentation in a future update.

 # License
 DALG is provided under the GNU General Public License 3 which is included in the documentation.
 Alternatively it can be accessed through the following url: https://www.gnu.org/licenses/gpl-3.0.html